Board of Trustees

 Great Range Capital

-Paul Maxwell is a Founder and Principal at Great Range Capital in Kansas.
+Paul Maxwell is a Founder and Managing Partner at Great Range Capital in Kansas City.
 Prior to founding Great Range, Paul was a Principal at Monitor Clipper Partners, a private equity firm based in Boston.
 Paul began his career as an investment banking analyst at Salomon Smith Barney in New York.
 His prior experience also includes working for Merrill Lynch in London and for Fenway Partners, a private equity firm based in New York.

 John E. Parks